anbox-cloud/discourse-docs/ref/anbox-https-api.md

 ## API versioning
 When Android container gets up and running, all REST API endpoints are served under the base path `/1.0/` inside of the container.

-The details of a version of the api can be retrieved using `GET s/1.0`.
+The details of a version of the API can be retrieved using `GET s/1.0`.

 The reason for a major API bump is if the API breaks backward compatibility.